SmileyOS · bare-metal Rust · 32-bit x86

 A real OS, not a demo.

 Kernel, scheduler, filesystem, drivers, GUI stack and shell — all hand-written in Rust.
-The shell below is the same muscle-memory real developers use every day on Linux and macOS.
+The terminal below is the same muscle memory real developers use every day on Linux and macOS.

 Caught on camera